Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - Perhaps a screeenshot of content valdiator and LookML validator
     - Screenshot of the dimensions and measures in action with their relevant links
     - Where possible, comparison between source data
     - Where relevant, add any other QA relevant information here.
+When a screenshot and a link to a Look could help, include it.
+If the team could discover something that doesn't look right, be proactive and mention it directly.
     - Ideally, CI tests are set up and these are completed successfully
 - Always add a reviewer to a PR
 - Include table granularity when building a new PDT / table